V-Sekai/manuals/demo_to_game/090_basic_tooling.md

 To test and experience our virtual worlds, VR hardware is essential:

-- **VR Headsets**: Devices such as the Meta Quest 2, Meta Quest 3, Beyond HMD, or Valve Index.
+- **VR Headsets**: Devices like the Meta Quest 2, Meta Quest 3, Beyond HMD, or Valve Index.
 - **Controllers**: These devices facilitate user interaction with the virtual environment.
 - **VR GPUs**: Graphics processing units for rendering VR content.